thecochenille/Research_R_bayesian_divergence-time/divergence-time.md

 10. ND-J: excluding calibration 11
 11. ND-K: excluding calibration 12

+Two additional analyses were performed by changing the root prior as follow:

+12. ND-A-lognormal: all node calibrations and root calibration following a lognormal distribution.
+13. ND-A-noroot:all node calibrations without root calibration.

 ###Total evidence (tip-dating) analyses
 Four total evidence analyses were performed with 43 prior ages set as fixed for fossil terminals (see Table S2 for fossil ages), as well as the alternative options:

-1. TD-A: 43 fixed age priors at fossil tips, and a node prior set at the root following an off set exponential distribution
+1. TD-offsetexp: 43 fixed age priors at fossil tips, and a node prior set at the root following an off set exponential distribution

-2. TD-B: 43 fixed age priors at fossil tips only
+2. TD-noroot: 43 fixed age priors at fossil tips only
-3. TD-C: 43 fixed age priors at fossil tips, and a node prior set at the root following a lognormal distribution
+3. TD-lognormal: 43 fixed age priors at fossil tips, and a node prior set at the root following a lognormal distribution

 The following command lines were added, replacing the node calibration settings from above, with last two command lines removed according to analysis: